nrudelle/offertechnicaltest/README.md

-Api documentation will be available at <http://localhost:8080/swagger-ui/index.html#/>, or in json format at <http://localhost:8080/v3/api-docs> as soon the application is started.
+Api documentation will be available at <http://localhost:8080/swagger-ui/index.html#/>, or in json format at <http://localhost:8080/v3/api-docs> as soon as the application is started.